 Minimizing the Risks

 All medications pose risks, of course.
 But with few exceptions, the meds commonly used to treat ADHD can be used safely in conjunction with over-the-counter medications, as well as with the prescription drugs used for anxiety, depression, bipolar disorder, obsessive-compulsive disorder, anger control issues, and tic disorders.
 One exception: The antidepressant Wellbutrin can significantly amplify the effect of tricyclic antidepressants, like imipramine, desipramine, and nortriptyline.
 Consequently, Wellbutrin generally should not be prescribed in combination with tricyclics.

 As a general rule, you should query your doctor any time a medication is prescribed (see "What to Ask Your ADHD Doctor," top sidebar).
 Most pediatricians and other primary-care doctors are capable of treating “uncomplicated” ADHD.
-But if your child has one or more comorbid conditions, in addition to ADHD, consult a child and adolescent psychiatrist.
-If your doctor is unable to offer a referral, go to aacap.org, the website of the American Academy of Child & Adolescent Psychiatry.
+But if you or your child have one or more comorbid conditions, in addition to ADHD, consult a psychiatrist.

 The Need for Tests

-But such tests are appropriate, whether or not a child takes any additional psychiatric medications.
-That is, taking an additional drug does not make it more likely that your child will experience the sorts of problems these tests are intended to detect.
+But such tests are appropriate, whether or not the patient takes any additional psychiatric medications.
+That is, taking an additional drug does not make it more likely that someone will experience the sorts of problems these tests are intended to detect.